 When I was a kid living in Ankeny, Iowa, living on Belmont Street, my dad had a yellow-ish plastic bucket of old golf balls in the garage.
+Get More Info about the best garage insulation services by reading this post.
 He kept them for golf practice, I guess – although I don’t know how good they were for that, given that they had gouges out of them and dings from being used.
 I think my dad must have collected them from the water hazards at whatever golf course he went to, because he also had a golf-ball retriever scoop on a pole.
 (Did you know there are people who run entire businesses scuba-diving for golf balls in water hazards?
 I did not.)
 Incidentally, my dad still retrieves golf balls, only now he lives on an exclusive golf course in the mountains in Arizona, and has trained the dog to pick them up while out on walks.

 Paul and I and Todd used to try to steal one or two of the balls from the bucket and cut them open, because we’d been taught by the Schmidt kids (we were taught a lot of shit by those neighbor kids – all good stories for another day) that inside, nested in a tightly coiled bundle of rubber band-like threading, there was a rubber ball we could use as a superball – one of the small bouncy balls that came out of gumball/prize machines that we always unsuccessfully lobbied my mom for at the supermarket entrance.
 After you used someone’s pocket knife to cut through the white outer shell (or scraped the ball against the ground until you wore through the shell when you weren’t allowed to use a knife) you could cut the rubber bands and they would start to unravel, the bundle bouncing around until it had all come undone.
 And inside was a rubber ball.
 It did work – although we were also told by the Schmidt kids that in some balls, the center was a toxic gel that would burn your skin instead of a rubber ball.
 That may be true, (apparently, some do have gel, but not toxic) but I don’t recall ever running across a ball like that.
 To keep us from messing around, my dad put the bucket up on a shelf in the top of the garage.